Beta

 Editorial take: Chase Ink Business Premier

 Chase's premium business card filling the gap above Ink Business Preferred.
-The 2.5x on large purchases is unique among UR-earning cards — perfect for businesses that drop $5k+ on equipment, software, or contractors monthly.
+The 2.5x on large purchases is unique among UR-earning cards, perfect for businesses that drop $5k+ on equipment, software, or contractors monthly.
 Pay-in-full required.

 Editorial take: Chase Ink Business Preferred

 The business version of Sapphire Preferred with one of the highest sign-up bonuses around.
-3x on shipping, travel, and advertising plus full UR transfer access.
-A no-brainer for business owners.
+3x on travel, shipping, internet/phone, and advertising (capped $150k/yr combined) plus full UR transfer access.
+Chase has added once-per-lifetime language; treat the bonus as a one-time opportunity.

 Common questions